ssapra/docs-build-service/installing.md

   uaac token client get admin -s <user-management-admin-user>
   ```

-  **Note:** this password can be found in you UAA credentials section from Opsman
+  **Note:** This password can be found in the UAA credentials section from Opsman.

 4) Install the UAA Client